 \section{Introduction}

-Reinforcement learning (RL) has achieved impressive empirical success, e.g., in the gaming domain \cite{mnih2015human,silver2016mastering}.
+Reinforcement learning (RL) has achieved impressive empirical success in many domains, e.g., \citep{mnih2015human,silver2016mastering}.
 Nonetheless, most of the success stories rely on the premise that the agent can actively explore the environment and receive feedback to further promote policy improvement.
-This trial-and-error procedure can be costly, unsafe, or even prohibitory in many real-world applications, e.g., autonomous driving \cite{kiran2021deep} and health care \cite{yu2021reinforcement}.
-To address the challenge, offline (or batch) reinforcement learning \cite{lange2012batch,levine2020offline} was developed, where the aim is to learn a competing policy from a pre-collected dataset without access to online exploration.
+This trial-and-error procedure can be costly, unsafe, or even prohibitory in many real-world applications, e.g., autonomous driving \citep{kiran2021deep} and health care \citep{yu2021reinforcement}.
+To address the challenge, offline (or batch) reinforcement learning \citep{lange2012batch,levine2020offline} was developed, which aims to learn a competing policy from a pre-collected dataset without access to online exploration.

 A straightforward idea for offline RL is to use the pre-collected dataset to learn an estimated model of the environment, and then learn an optimal policy for this model.
-However, the learned policy may not perform well due to the challenge of distribution shift \cite{kidambi2020morel,ross2012agnostic,li2022settling}.
-Specifically, the pre-collected dataset is often restricted to a small subset of state-action pairs, e.g., for insulin management of diabetes, not all possible actions are safe, and the behavior policy used to collect the dataset in general induces a state-action visitation distribution that is different from the one induced by the optimal policy.
-This distribution shift and the limited amount of data lead to uncertainty in the environment transition kernel and/or reward function.
+This approach performs well when the dataset sufficiently explored the environment, e.g., \citep{agarwal2020model}.
+However, under more general offline settings, the static dataset can be limited, which results in the distribution shift challenge and inaccurate model estimation \citep{kidambi2020morel,ross2012agnostic,li2022settling}.
+Namely, the pre-collected dataset is often restricted to a small subset of state-action pairs, and the behavior policy used to collect the dataset induces a state-action visitation distribution that is different from the one induced by the optimal policy.
+This distribution shift and the limited amount of data lead to uncertainty in the estimation of the model, i.e., transition kernel and/or reward function.